The 12 Days of Trump Court: A year of appearances, from unprecedented to almost routine

 Oct.
 26: On the 10th day of Trump court, Cohen remained on the stand, but the judge also called Trump himself to testify briefly.
 During one of Trump's hallway tirades, he referenced "a person who is very partisan sitting alongside" Engoron.
 The judge's clerk, who Trump was barred from talking about, typically sits right next to the judge.
 Engoron questioned Trump under oath about the comment, and was unswayed when Trump insisted he was talking about Cohen.
 Trump, who was previously fined $5,000 after his campaign failed to immediately remove his original offending post from its website, was fined another $10,000.

 Nov.
 6: On the 11th day of Trump court, Trump was called to the stand.
 During often lengthy answers that strayed from the questions he was asked, Trump lashed out against the legal forces that put him there.
-Trump repeatedly strayed from the questions, earning reprimands from the judge.
+Trump's failure in some instances to directly answer questions earned reprimands from the judge.
 Trump ultimately stood by asset valuations that other co-defendants had sought to distance themselves from.
 He returned to the trial just once more, over a month later.

 Dec.
 7: On the 12th day of Trump court, the room had far more seats empty than filled, and civilians ambled in and out.
 Still, Trump sat with rapt attention as his defense team's final expert witness clashed with lawyers for the state, calling their case "absurd."
 The New York University accounting professor reinforced Trump's testimony, saying the financial statements at the center of the case warned banks to use them at their own risk.
 Trump had been expected to testify once more, but changed his mind, citing the testimony of the expert, Eli Bartov, who called Trump's financial statements "transparent" and "awesome" in their scope.
 Trump may have been impressed with Bartov, but Engoron evidently was not.
 The judge later wrote in a filing, "all that his testimony proves is that for a million or so dollars, some experts will say whatever you want them."